Enroll in the Spring Gateway Course: “Border Crossing”

 During the SOL Gateway Course, you will have the opportunity to apply for a summer research grant.
 The SOL summer grant application is due in early March, and we will provide training in how to complete the proposal.

-To apply for the SOL grant, you will need to design a community-based research (CBR) project proposal that outlines your research project design and budget, describes your community partner organization, and lists your faculty mentor.
+To apply for the SOL grant, you will need to design a community-based research (CBR) project proposal that outlines your research project design and budget, describes your community partner, and lists your faculty mentor.

 During the summer you will work with your community partner to refine your CBR project.
 You will also submit weekly writing assignments to the HLP writing coach and the Research Service Learning Coordinator detailing the progress of your research as well as your reflections on your learning experience.